xebia-functional/scala-days-android/README.md

 Add Debug Keys
 ========

 You need to add `debug.properties` file to your root project with the necessary keys for compile.
-The contain should be:
+The content should be:

 ```
 google.map.key=***